TheNachi/Assessment/D2 - D3/Team Skills/Empathy.md

 I try to do my work in a way that makes it easy for members of my team to do theirs instead making work harder and painful for them, I try to ensure that when we're swapped with a busy schedule, not to take too much of their time during standups and lengthy conversations on slack.
 I try to ensure my teammates are as autonomous as possible as I've noticed this increases creativity.

-I ensure I have a general introductory sync with every new member of my team.
+I try to have a general introductory sync with every new member of my team.
 I try to understand their background, and experiences as a person.
 I also try to identify our cultural differences.
 This helps me relate with them much better and ensures I am able to empatize with them in different scenarios